somieee20/somieee20/README.md

 <p>Full time Undergraduate Student at National University of Computer and Emerging Science (ISB).
 Doing my Bachelor's of Computer Science in Artificial Intelligence and currently in 7th Semester.
 I expertise in developing machine learning models and artificial neural networks using best practice techniques.
 I also have qualitative skills in web application development.
 </p>

-- 🔭 I’m currently working on **Intelligent Parking Management System Project**
+- 🔭 I’m currently working on **VizBriTS - 2D/3D Segmentation & Visualization of Brain Tumors and sub-regions**

 - 🌱 I’m currently learning **Flutter, Pyramid and Flask**